-But the flip-flops – Jebus, we love the flip-flops.
+But the flip-flops – holy moly, we love the flip-flops.
 And it was all we could do to keep ourselves away from the flip-flop racks.
 Because there’s something just a little wrong about buying flip-flops at the beginning of February.

 So Sam and I talked about this.
 When’s the appropriate time to begin buying flip-flops?
 Too early and it’s just weird and wrong.
 Too late and all the good colors and sizes have been totally picked over.